Guide to Effective Listening

 On the phone or in person, listening is the single most important service skill.
 This training guide provides simple and powerful ways to develop good listening skills and to give every customer the most appropriate and professional service.

 Read the sample below to see how much useful information is packed into a brief section of this guide.

 is a skill

-The person who reaches out to you has an objective — a problem that needs to be solved, a question that needs to be answered.
+The person who reaches out to you has an objective — a problem that needs to be solved or a question that needs to be answered.
 They may even have a secondary objective or an unspoken objective.
-Its up to you to be able to interpret, question, respond and take action.
+Its up to you to be able to interpret, question, respond, and take action.

 But if you arent really listening none of that will happen.

-In the following pages, well tackle these and other common barriers to listening and offer solutions so that you can give every customer your full attention in the most positive, professional and productive way.
-But first, take the brief self-quiz on page three to learn where you may need to focus extra attention in the future.
+Most people use many of the service listening techniques without even being fully aware of it — they just come naturally.
+The key to improving your skills is to consciously use these techniques in every customer interaction.
+They will quickly become second nature and youll find that you can give every customer your full attention in the most positive, professional, and productive way.
+But before we present the service listening techniques, take the brief self-quiz on page 3 to learn where you may need to focus extra attention in the future.